Genetics of Colorectal Cancer (PDQ®): Genetics - Health Professional Information [NCI] - Psychosocial Issues in Hereditary Colon Cancer Syndromes

 Risk-reducing surgery for FAP

 When persons at risk of FAP develop multiple polyps, risk-reducing surgery in the form of subtotal colectomy or proctocolectomy is the only effective way to reduce the risk of CRC.
 Most persons with FAP can avoid a permanent ostomy and preserve the anus and/or rectum, allowing some degree of bowel continence.
-Studies of bowel function after subtotal colectomy show that patients average four to five stools per day in the immediate postoperative period, decreasing to three stools per day by 1 year postsurgery.
+(Refer to the Interventions/FAP section of this summary for more information about surgical management procedures in FAP.)
+Evidence on the quality-of-life outcomes from these interventions continues to accumulate and is summarized in Table 17.